deveshsangwan/Automated-Tex-Resume/README.md

 The pipeline will deploy your resume on a **GitHub Page automatically**, and the URL will remain constant.
 This means you will always have a reliable, up-to-date resume accessible at the same link.

 ## Reference
-For more details on setting up GitHub Actions for resume deployment, check out my blog post: [Using GitHub Actions for Automated Resume Deployment](https://swiftlysingh.com/using-github-actions-for-automated-resume-deployment)
+For more details on setting up GitHub Actions for resume deployment, check out the original blog post: [Using GitHub Actions for Automated Resume Deployment](https://swiftlysingh.com/using-github-actions-for-automated-resume-deployment)

 ## License
 This project is licensed under the Apache License 2.0.
 See `LICENSE` for more details.